JackSzwergold/Writing/Spoilered (Rich Kid Shares the Marvel Comics Adaptation of Return of the Jedi).md

 And with that said, my personal enjoyment of *Star Wars* ended with *Return of the Jedi* and the pre-Internet media over-saturation I experienced during that film’s initial release.
 Part of me wants to blame David for sharing his copy of the official Marvel comics adaptation of *Return of the Jedi* with everyone else in our junior high school class.
 But—when all is said and done—by the time 1983 rolled around *Star Wars* was no longer a magically unique, nascent series of science fiction films that inspired wonder and amazement. *Star Wars* had officially transformed itself into a Hollywood cash cow franchise whose only job was to crassly push viewer’s emotional buttons and sell them merchandise.

-And I was getting too old for that sort of thing.
+And if I could walk to a crappy corner newsstand and learn what the plot of an upcoming major film was before even seeing it, I was simply getting too old for that sort of thing.

 ***